dhutapratama/docs/eloquent.md

 <a name="collections"></a>
 ### Collections

 As we have seen, Eloquent methods like `all` and `get` retrieve multiple records from the database.
-However, these methods don't return a plain PHP array.
+However, these methods don't return a plain GO array.
 Instead, an instance of `Illuminate\Database\Eloquent\Collection` is returned.

 The Eloquent `Collection` class extends Lets's base `Illuminate\Support\Collection` class, which provides a [variety of helpful methods](/docs/{{version}}/collections#available-methods) for interacting with data collections.
 For example, the `reject` method may be used to remove models from a collection based on the results of an invoked closure: